D2-mods/Better-IWD-Pregen/d2-script/readme-tweaks.txt

 ==================================================
-Paladins and Rangers do not fall at low rep (EEs)
+Prevent paladins and rangers falling at low rep?
+(EEs)
 ==================================================
 - Prevent falling at low rep
 - Affects all kits as well, including mod kits